stevedonovan/gentle-intro/readme.md

 is like learning a musical instrument - the secret is practice and persistence.
 There's also good advice from Yoga and the soft martial arts like Tai Chi;
 feel the strain, but don't over-strain.
 You are not building dumb muscle here.

+I'd like to thank the many contributors who caught bad English or bad Rust for me, and thanks to David Marino for his cool characterization of Rust as a friendly-but-hardcore no-nonsense knight in shining armour.